jbatnozic/hobgoblin-engine/Typhon/README.md

-# Simple Platformer
+# Typhon

 A small game with big dreams.
-On its way to become not simple and also not a platformer.
+Serves both as a showcase and as a testbed for Hobgoblin features.